djdinnebeil/auto_core/readme.md

 - utils - Utility and helper scripts, such as creating a new journaling database.
 - visual - Visual Studio-related files, such as .sln and .pdb.

+## Config Folder

+clock.ini - the end_of_day can be adjusted, such as 00:59 vs. 24:59
+logger.ini - allows for enhanced debugging by sending any log statement to the console window runtime.ini - allows for runtime configuration and logging / debugging runtime mappings runtime_map.ini - has the runtime mappings set and is also available in the dash folder server.ini - controls server related settings, like port star.ini - has journal related settings taskbar.ini - a list of the user's first 10 elements on the taskbar

+## Dash Folder

+dash_x.ini - this is a hard link of dash_x.ixx, located in the 'import' folder runtime_map.ini - this is a hard link of runtime_map.ini from 'config'

+By opening dash_x.ini with runtime_map.ini allows for IntelliSense autocomplete

 ## Modules Overview
 For a detailed description of each module, please refer to the [Doxygen documentation](./docs/html/files.html).